WELCOME TO THE LITTLE RED DOT!

 BEST PHOTOGRAPHY PLACES IN SINGAPORE

 So just which are the most photogenic places in the long list?
-Here are the best picks :
+Here are my personal best picks :

 Punggol Rocky Beach